alejomendoza/voting-poc/README.md

 ### External Data Provider

-This is a contract that may be used by voting system to fetch the data from wherever outside of this system.
-The data is kept in the storage and can be set by an admin/anyone with a proper access.
+This is a contract that may be used by the voting system to fetch the data from wherever outside of this system.
+The data is kept in the storage and can be set by an admin/anyone with proper access.

-### Example how it works
+### Example of how it works

 A good example of how to properly prepare the whole infrastructure to work can be found in the [voting system test](./src/voting_system/src/voting_system_test.rs).

 ## Neuron template

 There is a neuron template in `src/template_neuron`.
-In order to add new neuron, please do the following things:
+In order to add a new neuron, please do the following things:
 - copy-paste the template neuron folder
 - rename the folder and all the names inside it (from template neuron to [your_neuron_name])
 - add its entry (workspace member) to the `Cargo.toml` in the root folder of the project